 I didn’t like the drive up to Russian River so much because toward the end the road started twisting and turning, and my tummy began to feel sick.
 Mommy handed me a saltine cracker and told me not to look out the side windows.
 She said if I sat in the middle of the back seat and looked straight ahead out through the front windshield at the painted line down the middle of the pavement, I’d feel better.
 And guess what?
 It worked!
 I kept my eyes glued on that center line every second until we got there.

-The Bradleys’ cabin, surrounded by towering trees on the bank above the river, was dark brown, unpainted wood with red trim around the windows.
+The Bradleys’ cabin, surrounded by towering trees on the bank above the river, was dark brown with red-painted trim around the windows.
 Mommy called the cabin “rustic,” but I thought it was beautiful.
-It looked like the Alm-Uncle’s house described in my favorite book about Heidi and the goatherd, Peter.
+It looked like the Alm Uncle’s house described in my favorite book about Heidi and the goatherd, Peter.
 Or maybe Snow White’s house in the woods, with dwarfs and squirrels and tweeting bluebirds.
 The roof was tall and pointy and covered in thick wooden shingles right up to the stone chimney.

 “The cabin is made of redwood,” Daddy explained as he began unloading our suitcases and sleeping bags.
 “It doesn’t have to be painted because bugs don’t like to eat redwood and it lasts for a century without rotting.”